chef/chef-web-docs/chef_master/source/attributes.rst

    * - ``default``
      - .. tag node_attribute_type_default

-       A ``default`` attribute is automatically reset at the start of every chef-client run and has the lowest attribute precedence.
+       A ``default`` attribute is automatically reset at the start of every Chef Infra Client run and has the lowest attribute precedence.
 Use ``default`` attributes as often as possible in cookbooks.

        .. end_tag